-All mutual funds regulated by CIMA are required to file offering documents and notify CIMA within 21 days of any material changes to service providers or the terms of the offering.
+All mutual funds regulated by CIMA are required to file offering documents or a summary of terms upon registration, and must notify CIMA within 21 days of any material changes to service providers or the terms of the offering.
 In addition, all CIMA-regulated mutual funds must file audited accounts and a fund annual return within six months of their financial year-end.